 Jack Benny Center for the Arts is the home of the Waukegan Park District’s Cultural Arts Division.
 The Jack Benny Center provides fine arts instruction for music, dance, theatre, art, and traditional craft and lecture programming through the Bowen Heritage Circle.

-To learn more about current Cultural Arts Programs, please see 2017 Spring Program Guide offerings.
-CLICK HERE.
+To learn more about current Cultural Arts Programs, click here to see 2017 Summer Program Guide offerings.

 - Program registration and rentals

 - Rental of Lilac Cottage for meetings and parties

 - Sale of tickets: Bowen Park Theatre Company and Waukegan Symphony Orchestra and Concert Chorus

 The Music Center of Lake County was established by a group of parents in 1964 as a not-for-profit corporation offering instruction in music.
 In 1974, the name was changed to the Jack Benny Center for the Arts.
 This better reflected the diverse arts in music, dance, theatre and visual arts that the Center offered.
 The Waukegan Symphony Orchestra was established in 1974 and the Waukegan Concert Chorus in 1976, both under the umbrella of the Jack Benny Center for the Arts.
 In 1982, the Jack Benny Center and the Waukegan Symphony Orchestra and Concert Chorus became the Cultural Arts Division of the Waukegan Park District, a municipal governmental body.